kubestellar/kubestellar/docs/content/direct/architecture.md

     Of course this method maintains the cache's invariants.
 That means adding rows to SPECS as necessary.
 It also means removing a row from INSTRUCTIONS upon discovery that a `CustomTransform`'s Spec has changed its `GroupResource`.
 Note that the cache's invariants require this removal by this method, not relying on an eventual call to `NoteCustomTransform` (because the cache records at most the latest Spec for each `CustomTransform`, a later cache operation will not know about the previous `GroupResource`).

-    Removing a row from INSTRUCTIONS also entails removing the corresponding rows from SPECs, to maintain the cache's invariants.
+    Removing a row from INSTRUCTIONS also entails removing the corresponding rows from SPECS, to maintain the cache's invariants.

 - `noteCustomTransform` reacts to a create/update/delete of a `CustomTransform` object.
 In the update case, if the `CustomResourceSpec` changed its `GroupResource` then this method removes two rows from INSTRUCTIONS (if they were present): the one for the old `GroupResource` and the one for the new.
 In case of create, delete, or other change in Spec, this method removes the one relevant row (if present) in INSTRUCTIONS.